psu-efd/pyHMT2D/docs/source/README.rst

 Example Usage
 -------------

-More examples can be found in the “examples” directory.
+More examples can be found in the â€œexamplesâ€ directory.

 Limitations
 -----------